UserC2/hardcoremods/README.md

-# Minecraft Hardcore Server Mods
+# Minecraft Server Mods

-Holds a package of minecraft mods being used in the Minecraft server.
+Holds the mods being used in various Minecraft servers.

-Change `I:huecoMundoID=6` to `I:huecoMundoID=8` in `.minecraft/config/bleach_kd.cfg`, or else Minecraft will crash as dimension ID 6 is already used by Kamen Rider Craft.

 ## Downloading all mods

 ### Manual Installation
 - Open `https://github.com/UserC2/minecraftmods` in your browser.
+- **Click the branch button (should say `main` by default), and choose the appropriate server from the dropdown.**
 - Press the green `<> Code` button.
 - Select `Local`, then press `Download ZIP`.
 - Open your downloads folder, and right click the ZIP file, then select `Extract All`.